Linuxman-co/auto-vpn/README.md

     During the setup, select **yes** on the prompts for IP Tables

-4. At the end of the script, you will be given a URL including user/pass to download the config files later.
+4. At the end of the script, you will be given a URL including user/pass to download the config files later as well as the proxy address and port to use in either your browser or network settings..
 Take a note of it!

 # Windows Client
 1. Run the win-client.sh script and add the client name.